How to spot health problems early and what to do about them

 Treatment

-Dropsy is one of the most difficult conditions to treat because it indicates severe internal organ damage.
 Isolate the affected fish immediately.
-Treat with antibiotics specifically targeting gram-negative bacteria such as Kanamycin or a veterinary prescription antibiotic.
+Treat with antibiotics targeting gram-negative bacteria such as Kanamycin or a veterinary prescription antibiotic.
 Add Epsom salt to the hospital tank at 1 teaspoon per 5 gallons to help draw out fluid.
-Unfortunately, the prognosis for full-blown dropsy is poor โ early detection and treatment give the best chance of survival.
+Unfortunately, the prognosis for full-blown dropsy is poor โ early detection gives the best chance.

 Cause